skip to main content

 Program Description

 The SESI program focuses on Latinx and low-income students that are interested in Science, Technology, Engineering and Math.
-Our program prides itself on creating a sincere solid sense of family so our students feel welcomed.
-We have dedicated counselors, peer mentors, STEM industry field trips, assistance with books and tutoring that is available to our SESI participants.
+This program prides itself on creating a sincere solid sense of family so students feel welcomed.
+SCC have dedicated counselors, peer mentors, STEM industry field trips, assistance with books and tutoring that is available to all SESI participants.
 SESI is focused on helping students transition from high school to college and ultimately program completion, earn a STEM Certificate/ Associates Degree and/or transfer to a CSU or UC.

 Who qualifies?